Florida police under fire as video of Black man punched, dragged by deputies during traffic stop goes viral

 McNeil’s lawyers say he sustained a tooth fracture, concussion and a traumatic brain injury.
 He also had cognitive impairment and short-term memory deficits after the traffic stop, they added.

-The body camera footage released Monday didn’t show the initial strike between the arresting officer and McNeil, Waters admitted.
+The body camera footage released Monday didn’t show the initial strike between the arresting officer and McNeil, Waters said.

 McNeil was arrested following the incident on February 19 and charged with resisting a police officer without violence, driving on a suspended license and possession of less than 20 grams of marijuana, Waters said.
 The next day, he pleaded guilty to the resisting and suspended license charges.